adkhiker/JavaScript-I/README.md

 ### Arrays

 The [arrays.js](assignments/arrays.js) assignment takes us through a large data set of used cars.
-You have been asked to help a used car business with some customer requests based on their inventory.
+You have 'WIbeen asked to help a used car business with some customer requests based on their inventory.
 Use for loops and arrays to solve their problems.

 * Utilize the the array `inventory` to complete your challenges
 * Use any array method you see fit to solve the problem